mattpoland/Stack/stacks/readme.txt

 * `tracklist`
 Applied to a `div` tag.
 A component of the `album div`, the `tracklist div` contains all track listing for the album being represented.
 * `track`
+Applied to a `span` tag or a `div` tag.
+In the case of the `span` tag, it contains information about and a link to a track on the album being represented.
+In the case of the the `div` tag, it only contains information about the track.
+* `results`
+Applied to a `div` tag.
+Contains the part of a representation that is made up of results from a query.
+* `nav`
+Applied to a `div` tag.
+Contains the part of the representation that references other global navigation representations in the application.
+* `total`
 Applied to a `span` tag.
-A component of the `tracklist div` that contains information about and a link to a track on the album being represented.
+Contains the total number of tracks on a given album.

 **Name attribute values**